-Hi, I am Mile Krstev, and I come from a small town in North Macedonia.
-But I did not quite come to Stockholm straight from there.
-I first moved to Wales (UK), where I finished high school at an international school described as “Hogwarts for hippies”.
-I then moved to the US and the UK for my bachelor’s degree, after which I moved to Croatia to work in the civil society sector, and only then did I make it to Stockholm.
-Here at KTH, I am pursuing a master’s in Sustainable Technology at the School of Architecture and the Built Environment (located on KTH’s main campus).
-My bachelor’s degree was in Environmental Engineering, which I obtained from Tufts University in the US.
-And as you may already tell from my frequent moving around, I very much enjoy travelling and learning new languages.
+Mile comes from a small town in North Macedonia.
+He first moved to Wales (UK), where he finished high school at an international school described as “Hogwarts for hippies”.
+He then moved to the US and the UK for his bachelor’s degree, after which he moved to Croatia to work in the civil society sector, and only then did he make it to Stockholm.
+His bachelor’s degree was in Environmental Engineering, which he obtained from Tufts University in the US.

 Why did you choose this master’s programme at KTH?